 How to know if I should install a lightning rod

-If you have any doubt about if you should or not install a lightning rod, from Aplicaciones Tecnológicas we will do a customize study in base to the standards and your specific needs.
+If you have any doubts about whether or not you should install a lightning rod, in Aplicaciones Tecnológicas we can prepare a customized study based on the standards and your specific needs.
 You can contact our technicians by clicking here.